QuantumBFS/QuDiffEq.jl/docs/src/tutorial/lin.md

 ```
  `M` is an arbitrary N × N matrix, `x` and `b` are N dimensional vectors.

-`QuDiffEq` allows for the following methods of solving a linear differential equation:
+`QuDiffEq` allows for the following methods of solving a linear differential equation.
+## QuLDE
 - `QuLDE`: LDE algorithm based on Taylor Truncation.
 This method evaluates the vector at the last time step, without going through the intermediate steps, unlike other solvers.

  The exact solution for ``x(t)`` is give by -